 Partnership and shareholder disputes do not affect just one industry or kind of company.

-Shareholder and partnership disputes can arise in many different ways but it is essential to give them proper attention as soon as possible in order to mitigate any possible damage to the company.
+Shareholder and partnership disputes can arise in many ways but it is essential to give them proper attention as soon as possible in order to mitigate any possible damage to the company.
 Time spent away from working on company issues can lead to detrimental impacts on the company as well as distracted partners.
-There are many different kinds of disputes that can emerge, involving contracts, customers or any of the other essential parts of the business.
-What follows are some of the most common shareholder and partnership disputes that a business may experience:
+There are many kinds of disputes that can emerge, involving contracts, customers or any of the other essential parts of the business.
+What follows are some most common shareholder and partnership disputes that a business may experience:

 - Management deadlocks.
 Where company management is unable to move forward on decisions without using litigation to break through the gridlock